ashermancinelli/ashermancinelli.github.io/_posts/2023-6-14-PDX-Espresso-Research.md

 ---
 layout: post
-title: PDX Espresso Research
+title: Portland Espresso Research Master List
 permalink: /pdx-espresso-research
 cat: coffee
 ---

-All the Portland espresso recomendations I could find online, and the shops that keep coming up.
+All the Portland espresso recomendations I could find online, and the shops that come up again and again.

 ---